Ajay3007/Learn-Java/Arrays/Read.md

    # Method ------------------------> Purpose of method
   # 1. Static int binarySearch(type[] array, type key)
   * Searches the array(sorted) for the specific key using binary serach algorithm.
-Returns the index of key if found otherwise returns the index of the position at ehich the key is to be inserted + 1 with sign.
+Returns the index of key if found otherwise returns the index of the position at ehich the key is to be inserted + 1 with -ve sign.
 The type can be byte, short, int, long, float, double, char and object

   # 2. Static int binarySearch(type[] array, int fromindex, int toIndex, type key)
   * Searches the array(sorted) in range specified for the key using binary serach algorithm.
-Returns the index of key if found otherwise returns the index of the position at ehich the key is to be inserted + 1 with sign.
+Returns the index of key if found otherwise returns the index of the position at ehich the key is to be inserted + 1 -ve with sign.
 The type can be byte, short, int, long, float, double, char and object

    # 3. Static type[] copyOf(type[] original, int newLen)
   * Copies the source array to another array of size newLen.
 The type can be byte, short, int, long, float, double, char and object